acjzz/gokaf/README.md

 # Gokaf
-Gokaf is a simple in-memory PubSub Engine to enable realtime data pipelines
+Gokaf is a simple In-memory PubSub Engine to enable near realtime data streams

 ## Example